Call for your Free consultation today 410-535-5500

 If the parents are unmarried when the child is born, it is important to take some step to establish the child's paternity.
 Without establishing the child's legal parentage, the father cannot assert rights to custody and visitation, and the mother cannot enforce a right to child support on behalf of the kids.
 Paternity provides other benefits to a child as well, such as inheritance rights and the right to receive health insurance, social security and veteran's benefits and other benefits through the father.

 Paternity can be established in Maryland by voluntarily signing an affidavit at any point before the child has turned 18.
 The person signing the affidavit has 60 days after signing to rescind it, after which time paternity is considered established.
 Absent an affidavit, either the mother or the putative (alleged) father can go to court to establish paternity, which involves a court-ordered DNA test and other evidence produced by the parties.
-For help with an affidavit or to litigate a contested paternity case in Southern Maryland, call Meng Law in Prince Frederick for help.
+For help with an affidavit or to litigate a contested paternity case in Southern Maryland, call Meng Law in Prince Frederick at 410-535-5500 for help.